noirblancrouge/Nemoy/docs/fontbakery/fontbakery-report.md

 * divide (U+00F7) has a counter-clockwise outer contour

 * divide (U+00F7) has a counter-clockwise outer contour

+* divide.case has a counter-clockwise outer contour

+* divide.case has a counter-clockwise outer contour

 * e.blackCircled has a counter-clockwise outer contour